thoughtspot/thoughtspot.github.io/_admin/loading/about-data-type-conversion.md

 ## String to boolean conversions

 String to boolean conversions have format strings, too.
-You'll use `parsinghint` as you do for date and time conversions.
+You can use `parsinghint` as you do for date and time conversions.
 You can choose among these approaches:

 **OPTION 1: Specify string values for both true and false.** Any non-matching values